 Taste: Warm sumptuous Rum and Spicy Pepper with Vanilla, Cinnamon & Nutmeg leading to a Malty, Smoky finish.

-Value for Money: Comes in a 35cl ‘half bottle’ that the customer fills from the cask themselves.
+Thoughts: Comes in a 35cl ‘half bottle’ that the customer fills from the cask themselves.
 At £35 it is both an excellent dram and a fun souvenir of your visit to the Vaults.

 The nose was a little chemical-y and slightly off-putting at first but soon settled down to present something much more appealing and the robust flavour on the palate easily soothed any initial fears.
 A delightfully bonkers dram that could only come from an independent bottler like the Scotch Malt Whisky Society.